THERMO Spoken Here! ~ J. Pohl © TOC NEXT ~ 24

 yj

-At a distance from them, the woman shouted "DAISY Come!"
-Immediately the dog bolted full-speed toward the woman, ran to her then around her, then ran full-speed back to the man, around him, then back to the woman...
-All the running of Daisy, their walking and laughing ended with the three together.
-The woman said, "Poor Daisy!
-She ran a lot further than we did."
+Event Description: At a distance from them, the woman shouted "DAISY Come!"
+Immediately the dog bolted full-speed to the woman then around her.
+The dog then ran full-speed back to the man, around him, then back to the woman...

 The above paragraphs constitute a description of a physical event.
 Notice no system was specified, no quantitative information nor question (object of inquiry) was stated.
 There is only the woman's conjecture about "How far the dog ran compared to them."